Basic Discord Bot Example

 After following the instructions to link your newly created Discord bot and

-forking this app, you'll need to register the slash command via an API request.
+forking this app, you'll need to register the slash command.

-Fortunately, you can easily do this by navigating to
+Fortunately, you can easily do this with our built-in

 For this bot, the